The following is a chronological documentation of the main events

 ‘Macartney-Snape once wrote that adventure, as one form of the search to understand the truth, should be vigorously defended.’

-The University of Denial-Free Studies was established to offer courses for people to study the understanding of the human condition that is now available, and learn how those understandings ameliorate the human condition.
+The University of Denial-Free Studies will offer courses for people to study the understanding of the human condition that is now available, and learn how those understandings ameliorate the human condition.

 Will Salter leading a discussion at the